neilotoole/techo/README.md

-If your client uses  `http.DefaultClient` as its underlying client, and you are using TLS, you will likely want to skip verification of the cert before any requests to the `techo` endpoint, like so:
+If your client uses  `http.DefaultClient` as its underlying client, and you are using TLS, you will likely want to skip verification of the cert before any requests to the `techo` endpoint. `techo` provides a convenience method to do so.

 ```go
 	techo.SkipDefaultClientInsecureTLSVerify()
 	resp, err = http.Get(te.AbsURL("/hello"))
 ```

-To use your own cert:
+To set the default certs for new TLS servers:

 ```go
 	cert, _ := ioutil.ReadFile("path/to/server.crt")